How to convert HTML to image using wkhtmltoimage and Python

 Summary

-Convert HTML to images using wkhtmltoimage(opens in a new tab) and Python.
-This common web development task enables creating screenshots, social media graphics, email signatures, reports, and documentation. wkhtmltoimage is a command-line utility that converts HTML to PNG, JPEG, BMP, and TIFF formats using the WebKit rendering engine.
+Convert HTML to JPG, PNG, and other image formats using wkhtmltoimage(opens in a new tab) and Python.
+This common web development task enables creating screenshots, social media graphics, email signatures, reports, and documentation. wkhtmltoimage is a command-line utility that converts HTML to PNG, JPEG (JPG), BMP, and TIFF formats using the WebKit rendering engine.
 The resulting images look similar to what you see in a web browser, and you can customize output with options for image size, quality, and cropping.
+If you also need to convert HTML to PDF, the related wkhtmltopdf tool covers that workflow.

 Development considerations